annelo-msft/gists/patch-models/samples.md

 This example illustrates some of the challenges that can arise for users when attempting to replace nested models with PATCH.

-Specifically, if a nested model has had a property added in some version (v2 in this example), using an earlier version client (v1 in this example) can result in a "torn write" -- i.e. a situation where the caller intended to fully replace the resource, but unintentionally left v2 properties on the resource.
+Specifically, if a nested model has had a property added in some version (v2 in this example), using an earlier version client (v1 in this example) can result in a "torn write" -- i.e. a situation where the caller intended to fully replace the resource but unintentionally left v2 properties on the resource.

 This section illustrates the problem in Example 1, then proposes a solution to mitigate it in Examples 2 and 3.